Curriculum & Courses

 *PLEASE NOTE THAT THE IN-PERSON RESIDENCIES ARE CONTINGENT UPON CONDITIONS DUE TO COVID-19

 Disclaimer: The University reserves the right to withdraw or modify the courses, dates or sequence of instruction or to change the instructors as may become necessary.

 All students enrolled in the program must take all 10 courses in the following order.
 There are no electives.

-With the exception of the final semester when students complete their Applied Research projects, each semester consists of three required courses: one 14-week course for the entire duration of the semester and two successive 7-week courses.
+During the first two semesters of the program there are three required courses: one 14-week course for the entire duration of the semester and two successive 7-week courses.
 Each semester, students will take one course that lasts the entire term and two back-to-back courses that last half the term; students will only take up to two courses at any given time.
-Expand the course accordions to see the duration of each course.
+Each of the second two semesters will have 2 required courses.
+There are two required in-person residencies.
+Expand the residency and course accordions to see the duration of each one.

 Semester 1 (Fall Semester I)

 Disclaimer: The University reserves the right to withdraw or modify the courses or sequence of instruction or to change the instructors as may become necessary.